joshlk/addressbase_wrangle/README.md

 # addressbase_wrangle
 Wrangle [AddressBase Premium](https://www.ordnancesurvey.co.uk/business-and-government/products/addressbase-premium.html) into a usable format as what [Ordnance Survey](https://www.ordnancesurvey.co.uk/) provide is 💩

+The process is quite I/O disk heavy so best to run it on a local SSD.

 ## Steps
 These steps require Python and two packages, [scrapy](https://scrapy.org/) and [pandas](https://pandas.pydata.org/).
 Installing a Python distribution like [Python Anaconda](https://www.anaconda.com/download/) is recomended.